 Coming up with new and compelling content is an ongoing challenge for internal communicators.
 But there’s no need to shoulder the burden entirely yourself.
 Help is at hand from a source you’ve likely heard of but never used.

 RSS is a simple way of adding useful or interesting content to your employee communications.
 It offers up-to-the-minute information on nearly every subject.
 If you doubt whether there will be an RSS feed with content suitable for you, consider that there are nearly 32 million websites using RSS globally right now.

 Could your staff benefit from knowing current exchange rates?
 Would having the latest local weather alerts make their job easier?
 Or would seeing quirky facts increase their interest in and readership of your corporate newsletters?

 RSS could be a treasure trove for your internal comms.
 But before you set sail to discover what it actually means, let us give you the tools and advice to navigate these unknown wateRSS.

 In a nutshell, an RSS feed is a stream of information sent from one website to other digital channels (generally either another website or directly to users).

-An information stream is triggered whenever the main site is updated (for example, a news article published, some content changed or a date/time being reached).
-The main site uses their RSS feed to make this new or updated content available as code for others to read or display.
+An information stream is triggered whenever the main site is updated (for example, a news article is published, some content changed or a date/time is reached).
+The main site uses its RSS feed to make this new or updated content available as code for others to read or display.

-To ‘translate’ the RSS code into nicely-designed content for users to read, an RSS feed reader or aggregator is required.
-There are a number of these available, but the best-known are probably Feedly or PolitePol (where you can create your own RSS feed for your company blog).
+To ‘translate’ the RSS code into nicely designed content for users to read, an RSS feed reader or aggregator is required.
+There are a number of these available, but the best-known is probably Feedly or PolitePol (where you can create your own RSS feed for your company blog).